By Bob W. Lovelace

 evident here that the thankfulness is in the heart and the singing is to God.

-praying as described in Col. 1:3: "We give thanks to God, the Father of
+Consider praying as described in Col. 1:3: "We give thanks to God,

-our Lord Jesus Christ, praying always for you."
-Again it is evident that
+the Father of our Lord Jesus Christ, praying always for you."
+Again it is

-of these are those speaking or participating "just" thinking about
+In neither of these are those speaking or participating "just"

 Lord, and not unto men" (Col. 3:23), but when it comes to a specific item